cfogel/uBlock-Filters-Plus/README.md

 # uBlock Filters Plus
 A filterlist with additional filters for uBlock Origin.

-Add the list from here: https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web#lists-taking-advantage-of-ublock-origin-specific-filter-syntax
+Add uBlock Filters + from here: https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web#external-filter-lists-of-interest

 Contains filters specific to uBlock Origin (like popunder filters) and some filters that have not yet been added to other filterlists.